 As a part of treatment for venous stenosis in patients with arteriovenous fistula or graft

 As a part of venous catheter placements (e.g., peripherally inserted central catheter [PICC], long-term central venous catheters, ports); superior vena cava (SVC) filter placement; and catheterization of the right heart, pulmonary arteries, and other systemic veins

 Rarely, to diagnose congenital venous anomalies and venous vascular malformations

 Relative contraindications include a history of anaphylaxis with iodinated contrast materials and renal dysfunction.
 In patients with allergy to iodinated contrast materials, alternative contrast materials, such as carbon dioxide or gadolinium, may be used for venography.7 Patients with renal dysfunction may be prepped with renal-protective algorithms with sodium bicarbonate infusion, hydration, and Mucomyst.
 Carbon dioxide can be safely used in patients with renal failure.
 Use of carbon dioxide as a contrast material necessitates digital subtraction angiography (DSA) for imaging.8

 The patient is placed in the supine position, and the hands are positioned in supination and abduction.
 This positioning is important because it is the anatomic position and it reduces the incidence of axillary vein pseudostenosis caused by pressure form the tissue bulk.
 A superficial vein in the dorsum of hand is accessed with 18- or 20-gauge needle.
 A tourniquet is applied at the upper arm.
 This helps fill the deep veins with contrast material.
 Initially, 5 to 10 mL of iodinated contrast material is injected under fluoroscopy to rule out extravasation.
-Then diluted iodinated contrast material (240 mgI/mL) is injected, and multiple intermittent overlapping screen ...
+Then diluted iodinated contrast material (240 mgI/mL) is injected, ...